girochat/RhoAModelling/README.md

 In the Pluto interface, open the desired notebook file to start exploring the model, adjust parameters, and visualize the results.

-#### Running the Julia Script

-If you prefer running the model via a script instead of the Pluto notebook, you can directly execute the Julia script version.
-This script will define the model, perform parameter fitting, and output the results.

-    julia --project="." <script_name>
+If you prefer using Jupyter Notebook, the Jupyter version of the Pluto notebooks are also provided.

 The results will include a plot of the fitted dynamics for RhoA as well as the other model species.
 Here is an example of the output for the results at the focal adhesions:

 ![Alt text](./Plots/FA_plot_linear.svg)

 ![Alt text](./Plots/FA_all_plot_sharex_linear.svg)